Are You Feeling Stuck Or Overwhelmed By Worrisome Thoughts?

 Although I can’t guarantee that anxiety Christian counseling will solve all your problems, you deserve a chance to take hold of your life.
 Imagine feeling lighter, calmer and happy.
 I’ve been doing this work for some time, and I know it’s possible to gain more autonomy and control over distress.
 If you’re ready to put in the time and effort, the results can be astounding.

 Does going to therapy mean something is terribly wrong with me?

 Absolutely not.
 In fact, seeking out the help you need is a sign of tremendous strength and wisdom.
 If you broke a bone, you would seek out the expert advice of a doctor.
 Anxiety counseling is no different.

 I understand that talking about your pain can be very difficult.
 However, in a space outside the stressors of everyday life, you can process whatever has been holding you back.
 Most people find immediate relief from physical symptoms and are able to identify and overcome root sources of distress relatively quickly.
 In other words, therapy is not a lifetime sentence.
 I seek to provide you with insight and skills to resolve crippling anxiety so that you can move confidently forward in the direction you want.

 Doesn’t everyone get overwhelmed?
 Do I really need therapy?

 Even if your stress symptoms aren’t persistent or you don’t believe you have an anxiety disorder, anxiety treatment can provide you with healthy coping, effective communication skills and useful insight into how your family history impacts your current relationships.
 Regardless of where you are right now, you can walk away from therapy with increased resilience and a greater sense of self and purpose.

 You Deserve To Feel Calm

 If you have additional questions about anxiety counseling, please call (954)-861-0164 or contact me for a free video or phone consultation.
-I provide in-office counseling in Cooper City, FL as well as online therapy to anyone residing in the state of Florida.
+I provide online therapy to women residing in the state of Florida.